DavidRimui/DavidRimui.github.io/README.md

  ## Project Description

-This is a test website for a travel agency based in kenya.
-The website's goal is to show the users details of the destinations and hotels that are in collaboration with the agency.
-The details should include the destination's and/or hotel's photograph and some of the main attractions.
-The website should have buttons that direct users to book their hotels and another button where users can book a trip to a destination.The project then ends asking for feedback from the users, presumably those who have been to the zoo.
+This is a test website that is used to search for libraries.
+The website's goal is to show the users the exact geolocation of the library that they have searched.
+The details should include the street number, country, building name, contact details and opening and closing times.
 ## How To Set Up The Project

 Clone this repository by clicking the code  button on the upper part of this repository.
 Copy the SSH key.